trustgraph-ai/trustgraph/docs/cli/tg-show-flow-state.md

 ### Information Displayed
 - **Flow Section**: Shows the state of processors in the specific flow instance
-- **Class Section**: Shows the state of processors in the flow class template
+- **Class Section**: Shows the state of processors in the flow blueprint template
 - **Processor Names**: Individual processing components within the flow

 ## Use Cases